-The sender MUST also re-initialise the pipeACK variable to the "undefined" value.
+After completing the loss recovery phase, the sender MUST reinitialise the pipeACK variable to the "undefined" value.
 This ensures that standard TCP methods are used immediately after completing loss recovery until a new pipeACK value can be determined.

 ssthresh is adjusted using the standard TCP method.